Seminars on Quantum Computing

 Quantum (Pure) States

-A quantum state is a unit vector of \(\complex^N\).
+A quantum state is a unit vector of CN.

 Finite dimensional spaces suffice for this course.